Spinal column: Vertebrae

 The vertebrae in the human vertebral column is divided into different body regions, which correspond to the curvatures of the vertebral column.
 The articulating vertebrae are named according to their region of the spine.
 Vertebrae in these regions are essentially alike, with minor variation.
 These regions are called the cervical spine, thoracic spine, lumbar spine, sacrum, and coccyx.
-There are seven cervical vertebrae, twelve thoracic vertebrae, and five lumbar vertebrae.

 The number of vertebrae in a region can vary but overall the number remains the same.
 The number of those in the cervical region, however, is only rarely changed.
 The vertebrae of the cervical, thoracic, and lumbar spines are independent bones and generally quite similar.
 The vertebrae of the sacrum and coccyx are usually fused and unable to move independently.
 Two special vertebrae are the atlas and axis, on which the head rests.